Erich Schmiedicke: Nazi career

 In August 1922, Schmiedicke joined the Nazi Party (NSDAP) and its paramilitary branch, the Sturmabteilung (SA).
 He was a co-founder of the first Ortsgruppe (Local Group) in Berlin and organized the first SA branch in the capital as well.
 He headed the SA Berlin branch until the ban on the Party and the SA in the wake of the failed Beer Hall Putsch in November 1923.
 When the ban was lifted, Schmiedicke reenrolled on 11 May 1925 (membership number 4,366) and was named Deputy Gauleiter for Gau Gross-Berlin under Gauleiter Ernst Schlange.

 The Gau organization in Berlin in early 1926 has been described as being “in a state of disarray bordering on chaos,” with the Gauleiter completely unable to quell the internal feuds that were plaguing the organization.
 Consequently, on 28 February 1926, Schlange was placed on leave due to his inability to heal the divisions within the local Party and Schmiedicke was left in charge as Acting Gauleiter.

 Schlange officially resigned on 20 June 1926 and Schmiedicke continued to lead the Gau; however, he was also unable to bring unity to the squabbling factions.
 Adolf Hitler determined that an outside leader was needed to restore order and offered the position to Joseph Goebbels.
 Schmiedicke himself wrote to Goebbels on 16 October urging him to take the post.
 Gau Gross-Berlin was merged with Gau Potsdam to form the expanded new Gau Berlin-Brandenburg on 28 October and Goebbels became Gauleiter.
 Goebbels gave the post of Deputy Gauleiter to Kurt Daluege, and Schmiedicke was temporarily out of a job.

 In 1931 Schmiedicke was appointed as Business Manager for Gau Brandenburg (which again had been separated from Gau Berlin in 1928) and the next year he also became its Deputy Gauleiter, again under Ernst Schlange.
-At the 5 March 1933 Reichstag election, Schmiedicke was elected as a deputy for electoral constituency 4 (Potsdam I).
+At the 5 March 1933 Reichstag election, Schmiedicke was elected as a deputy for electoral constituency 4 (Potsdam I) but only served until the November election.
 When Gauleiter Schlange resigned on 16 March 1933, Schmiedicke again was elevated to Acting Gauleiter.
 His time in charge was even shorter than in Berlin, however, because Gau Brandenburg was merged with the neighboring Gau Ostmark to form Gau Kurmark and on 1 June was placed under the leadership of Wilhelm Kube, the incumbent Ostmark Gauleiter.